ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 ### Bare Metal Server Configuration

-You can select a Bare Metal Server specification that is different from the specification of the default cluster.
-If you selected **User customized**, you must specify the CPU model and RAM for the bare metal server.
+You can select a Bare Metal Server configuration that is different than the configuration of the default cluster.
+If you select **User customized**, you must specify the CPU model and RAM for the bare metal server.

 Table 1.
 CPU and RAM options